Automattic/gravatar/web/packages/hovercards/README.md

 - `Edit your profile`
 - `View profile`
 - `Sorry, we are unable to load this Gravatar profile.`
-- `Sorry, we are unable to load this Gravatar profile.
-Please check your internet connection.`
 - `Too Many Requests.`
 - `Internal Server Error.`